 Small law firms should also consider whether pro bono legal work is the optimal way to achieve the firm’s goals or whether such goals can be more effectively achieved through another method.
 For instance, a particular firm’s goals may be more effectively achieved by donating money, sponsoring not-for-profit (NFP) organisations or referring the person seeking assistance to another lawyer or barrister.
 This is ultimately a commercial decision for each firm.

 Once a small firm has established that providing pro bono legal services is the best way to achieve its objectives, the next step is to develop a plan that forms the basis for action, review and continuous improvement.

 DEVELOPING A CLEAR PRO BONO POLICY

-The development of a clear pro bono policy is essential to the effective management of all aspects of pro bono service provision.
-Particularly for a small firm with limited pro bono coordination resources, a policy is needed to guide the firm and its lawyers so it can quickly make decisions about pro bono matters.
-The policy should cover areas such as:
+The development and implementation of a clear pro bono policy can assist with the effective management of all aspects of pro bono service provision.
+Particularly for a small firm, which will often have limited resources to dedicate to providing pro bono legal services, a policy can enable the firm and its lawyers to quickly make decisions about pro bono matters.

-- terms of engagement and agreed scope or division of work (either with clients or with other service providers such as barristers);
+- terms of engagement and agreed scope or division of work in relation to pro bono matters (either with clients or with other service providers such as barristers);

-- reporting (to clients or other stakeholders, such as PBROs, or other referrers);
+- reporting (to clients or other stakeholders, such as Referral Organisations, or other referrers);

 - terminating or completing the work;